Understanding your system's log files is essential when conducting IT systems monitoring, troubleshooting, or performance optimization.

 For example, analyzing error logs can help you detect application crashes or server errors that may be causing service disruptions.
 This enables faster resolution times and minimizes any adverse impact on your business operations.

 To effectively perform log analysis, you'll need the right tools.
-Here are three popular log analysis tools, each with its unique features:
+Here are two popular log analysis tools:

 The Log Observer Connect feature within the Splunk Observability Cloud is one of the tools you can use for log analysis.
 This is a robust, intuitive, and codeless interface platform designed for searching, monitoring, and analyzing machine-generated data.